maliMirkec/personal-website/site/side-projects/web-dev-zoo/accessibility/anchors-are-for-links-not-buttons.md

 ---
 title: Anchors are for links, not buttons.
 date: 2025-05-15 14:00:00
-description: "Accessibility Aurochs says:  Anchors are for links, not buttons."
+description: "Accessibility aurochs says:  Anchors are for links, not buttons."
 tags:
   - zoo
   - accessibility